 Biogeochemical changes.
 The deep ocean supports major biogeochemical recycling functions; these are expected to undergo major changes.
 Declines in O2, pH and aragonite saturation have been observed and are predicted to strongly impact intermediate water depths under future emission scenarios (Bopp et al. 2013).
 Deep-water oxygenation is tightly coupled to the overturning circulation and O2 trends inform changes in global or basin-scale ocean circulation.
 As a regulator of the biogeochemical cycling of N, Fe, P, and S, O2 is key to potential synergistic responses.
 N2O production is expected to increase as oxygen declines (Codispoti, 2010), potentially linking O2 decline and climate through a positive feedback, though large uncertainties remain (Martinez-Rey et al. 2015).

 Cumulative impacts of changes.
 There are many climate change-related stressors affecting deep-sea ecosystem functions (Levin and Le Bris 2015).
 Deep-sea ecosystems may be particularly vulnerable to change due to their environmental stability or to tight links with surface productivity or hydrodynamic regime.
 Deep-sea diversity patterns are shaped by export production (Woolley et al. 2016) and CMIP5 models predict overall decreases in integrated primary productivity with climate change.
 Large reductions in the tropics and the North Atlantic (Bopp et al. 2013), suggest possible negative impacts for deep-sea diversity.
-We need to assess how and where these cumulative changes, including warming, ocean acidification, aragonite undersaturation, shifts in nutrient fluxes and deoxygenation, challenge ecosystem stability and species capacity to adapt (Lunden et al. 2014, Gori et al. 2016).
+We need to assess how and where these cumulative changes, including warming, ocean acidification, aragonite undersaturation, shifts in nutrient fluxes and deoxygenation, will challenge ecosystem stability and species capacity to adapt (Lunden et al. 2014, Gori et al. 2016).
 This involves gathering sufficient knowledge about cumulative impacts of multiple stressors to built accurate scenarios of vulnerability.

 A need for deep observations.
 The sparse nature and typically small spatial resolution of deep-ocean observations, combined with overly large spatial resolution of models, results in knowledge gaps and uncertainties.
 This includes natural variability, the coupling of climate to biogeochemical cycles, and the responses of biodiversity hotspots (e.g., seamounts and canyons).
 In addition, multicellular life the deep pelagic realm is still largely unexplored, though this realm represents over 95% of the living space on the planet.
-Seafloor observatories and long-term time series have started providing insights into how deep-sea ecosystems respond to climate perturbations (Sotweddel et al. 2016; Smith et al. 2013).
+Seafloor observatories and long-term time series have started providing insights into how deep-sea ecosystems respond to climate perturbations (Soltweddel et al. 2016; Smith et al. 2013).
 Long-term integrated ecological studies, covering a range of deep-sea systems and the most vulnerable hotspots, are needed to identify threats to critical ecosystem services and the potential feedbacks to the climate system and humans.

 Synergies of direct human-induced stressors.
 Beyond the complexity of multiple climate stressors, deep-ocean ecosystems are facing an onslaught from pollutants, fishing, mining, energy extraction, and debris (Mengerink et al. 2014), with deep seabed mining now on the near-term horizon.
 New efforts to develop requirements for environmental impact assessments, environmental indicators, spatial planning and create marine protected areas in deep water will need to incorporate the interplay with climate change.